-- The measurement provisions of this HKFRS do not apply to the following assets, which are covered by the HKFRSs listed, either as individual assets or as part of a disposal group: - (a) deferred tax assets (HKAS 12 Income Taxes). - (b) assets arising from employee benefits (HKAS 19 Employee Benefits). - (c) financial assets within the scope of HKAS 39 HKFRS 9 Financial Instruments: Recognition and Measurement. - (d) non-current assets that are accounted for in accordance with the fair value model in HKAS 40 Investment Property. - (e) non-current assets that are measured at fair value less costs to sell in accordance with HKAS 41 Agriculture. - (f) contractual rights under insurance contracts as defined in HKFRS 4 Insurance Contracts. - 5A[‡] The classification, presentation and measurement requirements in this HKFRS applicable to a non-current asset (or disposal group) that is classified as held for sale apply also to a non-current asset (or disposal group) that is classified as held for distribution to owners acting in their capacity as owners (held for distribution to owners). - This HKFRS specifies the disclosures required in respect of non-current assets (or disposal groups) classified as held for sale or discontinued operations.
-Disclosures in other HKFRSs do not apply to such assets (or disposal groups) unless those HKFRSs require: - (a) specific disclosures in respect of non-current assets (or disposal groups) classified as held for sale or discontinued operations; or - (b) disclosures about measurement of assets and liabilities within a disposal group that are not within the scope of the measurement requirement of HKFRS 5 and such disclosure are not already provided in the other notes to the financial statements.
+- 5 The measurement provisions of this HKFRS3 do not apply to the following assets, which are covered by the HKFRSs listed, either as individual assets or as part of a disposal group: - (a) deferred tax assets (HKAS 12 Income Taxes). - (b) assets arising from employee benefits (HKAS 19 Employee Benefits). - (c) financial assets within the scope of HKFRS 9 Financial Instruments. - (d) non-current assets that are accounted for in accordance with the fair value model in HKAS 40 Investment Property. - (e) non-current assets that are measured at fair value less costs to sell in accordance with HKAS 41 Agriculture. - (f) groups of contracts within the scope of HKFRS 17 Insurance Contracts. - 5A The classification, presentation and measurement requirements in this HKFRS applicable to a non-current asset (or disposal group) that is classified as held for sale apply also to a non-current asset (or disposal group) that is classified as held for distribution to owners acting in their capacity as owners (held for distribution to owners). - 5B This HKFRS specifies the disclosures required in respect of non-current assets (or disposal groups) classified as held for sale or discontinued operations.
+Disclosures in other HKFRSs do not apply to such assets (or disposal groups) unless those HKFRSs require: - (a) specific disclosures in respect of non-current assets (or disposal groups) classified as held for sale or discontinued operations; or - (b) disclosures about measurement of assets and liabilities within a disposal group that are not within the scope of the measurement requirement of HKFRS 5 and such disclosures are not already provided in the other notes to the financial statements.